panaversity/learn-applied-generative-ai-fundamentals/05_crew_ai/02_final_output/readme.md

 By structuring your Flow with these decorators and understanding the execution sequence, you can effectively manage and retrieve the final output of your workflows in CrewAI.

-For more detailed information, refer to the [CrewAI Flows documentation](https://docs.crewai.com/concepts/flows).
+For more detailed information, refer to the [CrewAI Flows output documentation](https://docs.crewai.com/concepts/flows#flow-output).